Reference Guide: Tribal History/Shared History, Holocaust and Other Genocides, and Ethnic Studies and Inclusive Education

 In the 2021 legislative session, the Oregon Legislature adopted Senate Bill 513 requiring students to earn 0.5 civics course credit to fulfill graduation requirements, beginning with the class of 2026 (current 8th-grade students).

 This new law ensures that all students in Oregon graduate with the civic knowledge to be empowered, engaged, and informed members of a democratic society.
-The purpose of this message is to:
+The civics credit guidance document outlines the new requirements of the .5 credit for a high school transcript.

 How Civics Credits Can be Earned